koukibadr/Shaped-Bottom-Bar/README.md

  - `shape` variable of type `ShapeType` enum contains all available shapes, by default it's set to None
  - `shapeColor` the color of the shape once it selected, by default it's null
+ - `customShape` a CustomPaint type passed to the bottom bar to render a custom shape other than the built-in shapes, **to use the customShape you need to set `shape` to `ShapeType.CUSTOM`**
+ PS:  if you are using `customShape` the `shapeColor` parameter won't have any effect on your shape.
  - `selectedIconColor` the selected icon color, by default it's white
  - `backgroundColor` the background of the shaped bottom bar, by default it's blue
  - `selectedItemIndex` the default selected item, by default it's the first one (index  0)
+ - `textStyle` the text style you want to have on the items text (color, size, font family...)
 <hr>

 `ShapedBottomBarItem` the widget that will be used in the `listItems` parameters in the `ShapedBottomBar` widget